tomeshnet/documents/technical/20171216-ubiquiti_winter_test.md

 ![NodeMap](../images/20171216-ubiquiti_winter_test_node1.png?raw=true)
 ![NodeMap](../images/20171216-ubiquiti_winter_test_node2.png?raw=true)

 Each antenna had an ORANGE PI ZERO with a 5ghz TSOP mesh antenna as a companion CJDNS device.
-These devices were connected together via Etherent Cable
+These devices were connected together via Ethernet Cable

-The Ubiqity was set to PTP with network set to Bridge mode.
+The Ubiqiti was set to PTP with network set to Bridge mode.

-On the far end of the link, the  Orange Pi, and POE connector where placed inside the unit with the flat ethernet cable sliding under the balcony weather stripping and door while the antenna was left outside.
+On the far end of the link, the  Orange Pi, and POE connector where placed inside the unit with the flat Ethernet cable sliding under the balcony weather stripping and door while the antenna was left outside.

-The other side, the Orange Pi was placed in a dollar store tupperware container plugged into outside power outlets.
-The cables came out the bottom of the container and the container was tapped shut and with  the openning angled downward.
+The other side, the Orange Pi was placed in a dollar store Tupperware container plugged into outside power outlets.
+The cables came out the bottom of the container and the container was tapped shut and with the opening angled downward.

 ![NodeMap](../images/20171216-ubiquiti_winter_test_weather_proof.png?raw=true)

-The near side node meshed over wifi and cjdns to the node located indoors.
+The near side node meshed over wifi and CJDNS to the node located indoors.
 That node in turn meshed with the Internet Enabled Atom computer with wifi capabilities.
 This provided a path to hyperborea and the internet.

 ![NodeMap](../images/20171216-ubiquiti_winter_test_map2.png?raw=true)

 ### Test
-Signal Strenght ~ 40 dBm
+Signal Strength ~ 40 dBm
 ```
 ### Clear IPV4
 [ ID] Interval           Transfer     Bandwidth       Retr